devnoname120/proton-backend-exercise/README.md

 **Explanations**:
 - The first line sets the isolation level to [`READ UNCOMMITTED`](https://dev.mysql.com/doc/refman/5.7/en/innodb-transaction-isolation-levels.html#isolevel_read-uncommitted) (dirty reads).
 This improves the performances especially in the context of write-heavy databases.
 The downside is that the data that we read may change in live as we go through the rows.
 This isn't a problem in practice here as we only need to get intervals that are roughly balanced.
 - The `@row` variable is used to count rows in real-time as we traverse the index.
 Note that it's carefully placed at the top-level `SELECT` rather than in a subquery (it would cause MySQL to secretly create a private materialized temporary table which ruins performances).
-- The `HAVING` clause does a modulo on the current row number in order to only return the BlobStorageID of the `chunkSize`th row.
+- The `HAVING` clause does a modulo on the current row number in order to only return the BlobStorageID of the `rangeSize`th row.
 - Note that the use of a `HAVING` clause instead of a `WHERE` clause is deliberate.
 Since the condition is on the variable `rownum` (which is not an index), using a `WHERE` condition leads MySQL to create a temporary table to be able to filter the results. `HAVING` forces MySQL to do a post-filter after each row, which doesn't degrade the performances at all in this case (removing the `HAVING` clause doesn't reduce the number of rows that MySQL traverses).

 Note that we can't rely on `LIMIT`/`OFFSET` for the ranges because they would incur [massive performance penalties](https://www.oreilly.com/library/view/high-performance-mysql/9780596101718/ch04.html#optimizing_limit_and_offset) (unwanted table rescans), and would additionally cause double-counting issues and missed counts (data races which change the rows that the offsets point to).